gtyagi2/tag-security/assessments/projects/karmada/self-assessment.md

 5. User executes karmadactl unregister to delete karmada-agent.
 6. User manually deletes Cluster object from Karmada.

-In summary, Karmada control plane (Karmada Controller Manager) will access Karmada Agent component deployed on each cluster to get cluster status and deploy manifests.
+In summary, Karmada control plane will access Karmada Agent component deployed on each cluster to get cluster status and deploy manifests.

 ### Goals
 The intended goals of the projects including the security guarantees the project